heyfoz/python-asl-detection/README.md

 5. **Output Layer**: The final layer consists of 26 units, representing each letter in the American Sign Language alphabet.
 A softmax activation function is applied to produce probability distributions over these classes.

 6. **Dropout**: Dropout layers are employed after the first convolutional layer and the fully connected layer to mitigate overfitting during training.
-However, the dropout layer after the fully connected layer is commented out, allowing flexibility for experimentation.

 7. **Model Compilation**: The model is compiled using the Adam optimizer and categorical crossentropy loss function, suitable for multi-class classification tasks.